roomthily/technology-evaluation-research/guidelines/draft/index.md

 For criteria categorized as "Other", all received criteria are included, as is, during the initial round.
 De-duplication, in those categories and across existing categories, is expected throughout the revision process.

+**Ed. note: consider the about-to-be-published software citation principles for some areas defined here.
+Do the criteria align with the general principles identified by the community?**

 <h4>Table of Contents</h4>
 <ul>